Lysander/snippets/Python/python-misc/simplemenus/README.md

 ~~~~~~~~~~~
-simplemenus
+Simplemenus
 ~~~~~~~~~~~

-This is ca collection of some menu implementations for simple Python CLI programs.
+This is a collection of some menu implementations for simple Python CLI programs.
 Or to be more precise it is am project that shows the evolution process of generating a genereic, but easy to use menu system.